gerald-scharitzer/tephrite/README.md

 ## ✨ Feature

 1. Branch with `git branch feature` and `git checkout feature` where `feature` is the new feature.
+2. Push the new branch with `git push --set-upstream origin feature` where `feature` is the new feature.

 # 📋 Backlog